 In any case, if you’ve read this far, I just want to say thank you for taking the time to read my little story.
 I wish there were more juicy details to report but the truth can often be less exciting than it appears.
 My life before fully embracing Sandra was limited in so many ways and I only hope that the journey continues to new and exciting places.
 Thanks so much for spending a little time with me here and I hope you enjoy seeing me bound, gagged and helpless at last…Love, Sandra

-An update since I wrote this page many years ago: Los Angeles was a very good move for me - almost ten years ago! - but it's also a tough and stressful city to live in.
-After being there for quite a few years and then occasionally spending time back in Denver I began to think that maybe the quality of life in Colorado really was worth it, and I began to consider whether I could keep my site up and run it from Colorado, with occasional visits back to L.A.
-The coming year will tell how things are progressing but as of April 2010 I'm now living in Denver, on the west side close to the mountains.
-Hopefully I'll have more news on MY BLOG and new models and friends to meet here in the months ahead!
+An update (2010) - Los Angeles was a very good move for me, but it's also a tough and stressful city to live in.
+After being there for quite a few years and then occasionally spending time back in Denver I began to think that maybe the quality of life in Colorado was worth it, and I began to consider whether I could keep my site up and run it from Colorado, with occasional visits back to L.A.
+So in April 2010 I moved to Denver, on the west side close to the mountains.

-Another update - Well, since that last update I spent almost two years living in Denver and had a nice time there.
+Another update (2012) - Well, since that last update I spent almost two years living in Denver and had a nice time there.
 I made a few good friends and found some places to go as Sandra.
-All in all, I like Denver very much, and have family and a history there, so I'm sure I'll visit from time to time.
+All in all, I like Denver very much, and I have family and a history there, so I'll continue to visit from time to time.
 However, at the same time I found it tougher to leave L.A. than I had imagined.
 I returned for visits fairly often and always had a wonderful time.
-So when a close friend made me an offer to rent and stay at her nice house in the Valley, I really couldn't say no. I loaded up my things and as of late January 2012 I'm back in L.A.
+So when a close friend made me an offer to rent and stay at her house in the Valley, I really couldn't say no. I loaded up my things and in late January 2012 I was back in L.A.
 It's funny how life works out sometimes.
 What I really learned from moving twice in two years is that I'm really bad at predicting the future!
-I am excited, though, and looking forward to an interesting year back in Southern California.